anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Hosea 1.2-10** continues the series on the prophets, and is the first of two weeks in Hosea (moving on chronologically from Amos).
-Hosea's faithfulness to 'a wife of whoredom' is an image of God's faithfulness to Israel. **Psalm 85** is about God's faithfulness to his people, forgiving their sins.
+Hosea's faithfulness to 'a wife of whoredom' is an image of God's faithfulness to Israel. **Psalm 85** [or 85.1-7] is about God's faithfulness to his people, forgiving their sins.
 * **Colossians 2.6-15 [16-19]** continues the series in Colossians, and is about fullness in Christ.
 * **Luke 11.1-13** continues the series in Luke (without a gap), and is about prayer.
 The 'Related' reading, **Genesis 18.20-32**, is from the same chapter as last week's reading, and is about Abraham interceding for Sodom.
 The 'Related' psalm, **Psalm 138**, gives thanks for answered prayer, and speaks of God differentiating between the lowly and the proud.
   * Luke 11.14: omitted, along with its parallel in Matthew 12.22-23.